horaciogarza/UdacityCapstoneProject/README.md

 	- Entidades (Catalog)

 - Tables/Views for Analytics:
-	- Children that have passed away due to COVID-19
-	- Dailycases
+	- DailyReview, Dailycases
-	- People that passed away having different comorbidities
-	- Cases by state
+	- CasesByState, Cases by state
-	- Defunctions by men/women
+	- PercentageBasedOnGenre, Defunctions by men/women

 Star Schema has been chosen due to the nature of the data, being the coredata table the center of it.
 All of them include PRIMARY KEYs and coredata table include this keys as FOREIGN KEYS